LoopringSecondary/incentives/docs/longterm-incentive-program-en.md

-# LRC Lont-term Incentive Program
+# LRC Long-term Incentive Program

 Loopring Foundation will launch“**Two Incentive Programs**”in order to motivate mid-term and long-term investors in the community.